alumae/kaldi-gstreamer-server/README.md

     {"status": 0, "result": {"hypotheses": [{"transcript": "see on"}], "final": false}}
     {"status": 0, "result": {"hypotheses": [{"transcript": "see on teine lause."}], "final": true}}

 Server segments incoming audio on the fly.
-For each segment, many non-final and one final hypotheses are sent.
+For each segment, many non-final hypotheses, followed by one final hypothesis are sent.
 Non-final hypotheses are used to present partial recognition hypotheses to the client.
-A sequence of non-final hypotheses is always followed by a final hypothesis.
+A sequence of non-final hypotheses is always followed by a final hypothesis for that segment.
-After sending a final hypothesis, server proceeds to the next segment or closes the connection, if the segment was last.
+After sending a final hypothesis for a segment, server starts decoding the next segment, or closes the connection, if all audio sent by the client has been processed.

 Client is reponsible for presenting the results to the user in a way suitable for the application.